samuel-jimenez/GramEditor/docs/src/repl.md

 ## Changing which kernel is used per language {#changing-kernels}

-Tehanu automatically detects the available kernels on your system.
+Gram automatically detects the available kernels on your system.
 If you need to configure a different default kernel for a language, you can assign a kernel for any supported language in your `settings.json`.

 ```json [settings]